Ezhilkirthik/Intel-Hackathon/README.md

 - Use a wider, well-labelled dataset.
 - Further improvement can be done by adding features like checking malicious emails, pdfs and other kind executables and scripts etc.
 - Real time scanning of every file while downloading/transferring can be done to be used in daily life scenario to detect malicious files.
-- Right only websites with https connects are supported in the near future , http: and ssl connections can be added
+- Right now only websites with https connects are supported in the near future , http: and ssl connections can be added
+- While extracting data from malicious websties , sometimes the algorithm tend to classify them harmless because of insufficient data which is being obtained from them this can be worked upon

 ## Running locally
 ### Running the react app (vite)